Rolypoly74800/Xbox-One-Series-easy-menu/README.md

 Credit goes to carrot-c4k3 for the collatoral damage exploit Xbox one research project team, tuxuser, lllsondowlll for the XML scripts included Helloyunho, burninrubber0 and the Xbox-Scene discord

+It would be great if some can automate the mklink command for mount the storage, I need it to out mklink /j T:\connectedStorage "\\?\GLOBALROOT\Device\Harddisk18\Partition1\".
+I need the harddisk number match the one outputted by the mount_connectedstorage.xml in the msbuild_tasks folder.
 <!---
 Rolypoly74800/Rolypoly74800 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.